Good for women.

 READ THE REPORT

 The WiW100 GEM Report analyses 400 of the largest UK companies across 24 sectors to compare Board representation, pay gaps and parental policy transparency.
-We reveal the WIW100, achieving all three WiW measures, aiming to change the workplace for good.
+We reveal the WIW100, companies that have met all three WiW measures, committed to driving lasting change in the workplace.

-Our goal is not to call out companies, but to call in those who are doing it well or want to improve.
+Our goal isnβt to call out under-performers, but to highlight those leading the way and eager to improve.

-Download the full WiW Gender Equity Measure Report 2024 and discover more about the businesses that are doing the most to close the gender equity gap.
+Download the full WiW Gender Equity Measure Report 2024 to discover the businesses that are doing the most to close the gender equity gap.ββ

 Mariella Frostrup